The Dangers of Plastic, the Silent Killer

-Around 50 years ago, there was a huge shift in the way this material is used, both in the global economy and in our everyday habits.
+Around 50 years ago, there was a huge shift in the way we use this material, both in the global economy and in our everyday habits.
 The bad news is that plastic is now ruining our planet thanks to land and water pollution.

 Plastic is a central component of our daily lives and an essential product around the house.